My Top Clay Picks

 - #25 Amaco White Art Clay

-- Blackjack Clay
+- Blackjack White Clay

 1. #46 Amaco Stoneware Buff Clay

 Here are several reasons why my first top clay pick is #46 Amaco Stoneware Buff Clay.
-Amaco is a great company with outstanding customer service and I have always liked the consistency in their clay.
+Amaco is a great company with outstanding customer service, and I have always liked the consistency in their clay.

 Texture: